BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/elasticsearch.md

 **CPU:**
 It suggests heavy indexing and search operations so:

 * The indexing strategy can be reviewed by ajusting the batch
 * The search queries can be optimized
 * Elasticsearch may not be caching correctly
-* More resources need to be allocated to Elasticsearch
+* More resources need to be allocated to Elasticsearch either by scaling vertically or horizontally

 **Memory and garbage collection:**
 Elasticsearch will use the available RAM in 2 ways, JVM heap and the file system cache